-- Keep code and data on separate pages (a very important item, see more details in the "Memory Accesses" section). - Whenever possible, eliminate branches. - Arrange code to be consistent with the static branch prediction algorithm. - If it is not possible to arrange code, use branch direction hints where appropriate. - Use the pause instruction in spin-wait loops. - Inline functions and pair up calls and returns. - Unroll as necessary so that repeatedly-executed loops have sixteen or fewer iterations, unless this causes an excessive code size increase. - Separate branches so that they occur no more frequently than every three μops where possible.
+- Keep code and data on separate pages (a very important item, see more details in the "Memory Accesses" section). - Whenever possible, eliminate branches. - Arrange code to be consistent with the static branch prediction algorithm. - Use the pause instruction in spin-wait loops. - Inline functions and pair up calls and returns. - Unroll as necessary so that repeatedly-executed loops have sixteen or fewer iterations, unless this causes an excessive code size increase. - Separate branches so that they occur no more frequently than every three μops where possible.